 If you’re looking for a menstrual cup capacity chart, you’ve come to the right place.
 Maybe you want to know what the highest-capacity menstrual cup is because you have a heavy period?
-Or, you want to know what one of the smallest menstrual cups is.
-Maybe an average cup is more your thing?

 We’ve taken all the information from our handy comparison chart and put it into this easy to read, menstrual cup capacity chart.